 You can become someone whose life gives glory to God!

-You pray for me, and I’ll be glad to pray for you.
-Reach out if you’d like to tell me how to specifically pray for you.
+You pray for me, and I’ll gladly pray for you.
+Reach out and tell me how to pray for you.
 Click here and fill out the confidential form at the bottom.

-PS – If you didn’t click links and read the linked material, you’ve really missed out.
+PS – You’ll miss out if you don’t click in and read the linked material.